 This is my weak point, my achilles heel if you like, although as weak as my achilles are, they are way stronger than this weak point; emotion.
 In fact, I have two achilles heels and I have two personal weak points; emotion and goodbyes.
 I can’t deal with them, I can’t be around them.
 It makes me feel as awkward as a dolphin on a flight to Colombia, instead of its intended destination Columbia.

 I slip away from parties early, I travel at awkward times so theres less people around, I invent reasons to dash away abruptly, and basically, whatever it takes to avoid a long protracted goodbye, I’ll do it.
 Add into the mix other people being emotional and we have an almost full house – I’d have snuck off early out the back, obviously.

 Tonight, I didn’t channel the special one.
 That is because he is not the special one.
 I am.
 Yes, Neo had to stop bullets and dodge bullets but that is because he put himself in terrible situations.
-You should always play to your strengths, and whereas I can’t dodge bullets – or emotional goodbye BBQs, I can stand awkwardly next to my clearly upset girlfriend not really knowing what to do.
+You should always play to your strengths, and whereas I can’t dodge bullets – or emotional goodbye BBQs, I can stand awkwardly next to my clearly upset, now ex, girlfriend not really knowing what to do.

 So it was essentially the equivalent of Neo being asked to go fight Agent Smith, only for him to refuse, and then be told he has to.
 He eventually goes, but very belatedly, and deep down he’s hoping that Agent Smith doesn’t actually turn up, but he does turn up so he calls his mates and says ‘ah sorry guys I’d love to fight him but I’m on Elmond Street and theres a phone box right here, if I go fight him I’d have to go all the way there and then back again, plus its raining.
 Tell you what, lets just all get back; have a cup of hot chocolate, warm slippers and we can deal with this Agent Smith thing another day’.